Besian Idrizaj

 Besian Idrizaj (12 October 1987 – 15 May 2010) was an Austrian professional footballer.
-He also played in the Football League for Crystal Palace and Luton Town both whilst on loan from Liverpool for whom he did not make a League appearance.
-He also played for LASK Linz, Wacker Innsbruck and FC Eilenburg.
+He played in the Football League for Crystal Palace and Luton Town both whilst on loan from Liverpool for whom he did not make a League appearance.
+He also played for LASK Linz, Wacker Innsbruck and FC Eilenburg before returning in the English football league with Swansea City.
 He died of a heart attack on 15 May 2010 at the age of 22.
 He was of Albanian descent.

 Career

 Beginnings

 Idrizaj started his career with Admira Linz and LASK Linz.
 He was Austria's young player of the year in the 2004–05 season.

 Liverpool

 He signed for Liverpool from LASK in the summer of 2005 on a two-year contract, following a trial spell.

 At the time, he declared "I have always been a Liverpool fan and it is a dream come true to play for them.
 If you get a chance to go to Liverpool on trial then you have to take it.
 You cannot ignore a trial with the reigning Champions League winners.
 I would even have swum across the channel just to take part."

 His 2005–06 season was interrupted by injuries.
 However, Idrizaj was expected to be a regular member of Gary Ablett and Hughie McAuley's reserve squad for the 2006–07 season.
 He made his debut for the first team in a pre-season friendly against Wrexham on 15 July 2006, playing for the first 45 minutes upfront as a striker, alongside fellow debutant Craig Bellamy.

 After going on loan to Luton Town in 2007 he returned to Liverpool for the close season.
 On 7 July 2007, Idrizaj scored a hat trick in a friendly for the Reds against Wrexham in a period of 26 minutes.
 All three goals were set up by Jermaine Pennant.